Common Searches: tours, visa, pizza, wildlife

 Here is a collection of 25 tips to save you money while traveling to Thailand.
-Some of the tips may seem extreme, like “stay away from the islands” but, keep in mind there are those that want to save a lot of money and those that want to see what Thailand has to offer as well.
+Some of the tips may seem extreme, like “stay away from the islands” but, keep in mind that Thailand tourists are made up of those people who want to save a lot of money and those who want to see what Thailand has to offer as well.
+Some people are extreme money savers.
+Others are a bit more carefree!

 An island trip is highly recommended!
 Getting to Thailand can be very expensive, but it is possible to live cheaply once you’re here.
-While you can slip by on just $10 a day, it can be better to economize where and when you need to.
+While you can get by on just $15 a day, it can be better to economize where and when you need to.
+Spend money on the important stuff, not your $300 room!

 1. Visit Thailand in Low Season